mcarey42/PL2303/README.md

+***THIS IS NO LONGER MAINTAINED AS THE FOLKS AT THE MANUFACTURER HAVE DONE A LOVELY JOB OF FIXING AND UPDATING.***
+***THIS REPO IS PRESERVED FOR HISTORICAL PURPOSES ONLY!***

 PL2303
 ======

-This is an Open Source PL2303 driver for recent versions of Mac OS X since 10.8.
+This is an Open Source PL2303 driver for recent versions of Mac OS X around 10.8-10.10.

 This is a derivative work of BJA Electronics, Jeroen Arnoldus (opensource@bja-electronics.nl) nl.bjaelectronics.driver.PL2303 project.